 When buying at auction you will unconditionally exchange contracts on the fall of the auctioneer’s gavel, please therefore ensure you have read the legal pack for each property prior to bidding.
 They are all individual and include the terms and conditions of your purchase as well as any costs in addition to the purchase price.

 Any additional costs excluding the administration fee will be listed in the Special Conditions within the legal pack and these costs will be payable on completion.
-The legal pack is available to download free of charge under the ‘lot information’.
+The legal pack has been prepared by the seller’s solicitor(s), who are responsible for its contents and disclosing all know information.
+It is available to download free of charge under the ‘lot information’, and you take responsibility for reading and understanding the legal pack and are bound by all the contents.
 Any stamp duty and/or government taxes are not included within the Special Conditions within the legal pack and all potential buyers must make their own investigations.